 Science and religion ask the same question, ”Where did we come from?”
-I believe science and religion were meant to work together.
-Had religion not seen science as a threat to their platform, perhaps we would have the answer to that question today.
+Had religion not discerned science to be a threat to their platform, they could have worked in unison, and we would have more answers today.

-When people are steadfast in what they believe, they cannot accept any evidence to the contrary and oftentimes won’t even look at it.
-Science cannot disprove God and religion cannot prove God.
-However, there is evidence that something is in control of the laws of nature.
-Maybe that something was never a god but was something much greater.
+When people are steadfast in what they believe, they cannot accept any evidence to the contrary and oftentimes won’t even acknowledge it.
+This applies to more than science and religion, but I’ll use that analogy here.
+Science cannot disprove God, and religion cannot prove God.
+However, there is evidence to support that something is in control of the laws of nature.
+Maybe that something was not a god–but was much greater.
 Over the centuries many things we thought were true were disproven, so why do we remain steadfast about anything?
-All evidence should be viewed by a curious and open mind.

 Near-death experiences describe a world of pure love and connection.
-Mediums say they talk with people who passed before us and are living in another realm.
-Many people have had experiences that are labeled paranormal.
-Some might say these things originate in a dysfunctional brain or the person is a scammer.
-A religious person might say these things come from Satan—the “great deceiver.”
-For steadfast believers that would be the end of an investigation into any evidence.
-Plus, a person who had an experience would think twice about coming forward to face that kind of criticism.
-How much information is missed because of critical steadfast thinking?
+Mediums say they talk with people who passed before us and are now living in another realm.
+Many people have had experiences that are labeled paranormal, and some say they were kidnapped by aliens.
+Do these things originate in a dysfunctional brain or is the person telling a wild story?
+A religious person might believe, Satan, the “great deceiver,” is behind this great deception.
+For the steadfast believer, that would be the end of further investigations.
+And, sadly, a person who had an unexplained experience would be afraid to come forward and face that kind of criticism.
+How much information is lost because of critical steadfast thinking?

-I see this changing today, as there is less fear in looking at different viewpoints, and there is more cooperation between science and religion.
-That’s not to say steadfast thinkers won’t exist in the future, but with our growing awareness, they will be in the minority.
-It is encouraging for me to believe that one day we will know why we are here and who and what the creator is.
+Today, there is less fear in looking at different viewpoints, and there is more cooperation between science and religion.
+That’s not to say steadfast thinkers are a thing of the past, but with our growing awareness, they will be in the minority.